As ETF M&A heats up, industry wonders who is next

 Yet another acquisition strategy being considered as a way to benefit from the increasing amounts of money flowing into ETFs is buying the indexes themselves.

-Niche index provider Alerian, which offers a number of indices including the Alerian Master Limited Partnership Index and has $21 billion tracking its indices, could be a potential target in coming months.
+Niche index provider Alerian Capital Management, which offers Alerian Master Limited Partnership Index and has $21 billion tracking that index, could be a potential target in coming months.

 Alerian is not actively running a sales process but would be open to a sale at the right price and on the right terms, said Kenny Feng, the firm's president and CEO.